Plinth/Videyard/README.md

 Videyard
 ========

 Secure video sharing and learning platform for primary education.
+Made by Plinth.

 License